Lodging a complaint with a community housing provider

 If the concerns have been raised informally with the housing provider, but you are unhappy with the response, you may need to make a formal complaint to the housing provider.

-Registered providers must have formal complaint handling processes and policies.
+Housing providers must have formal complaint handling processes and policies.
 When a formal complaint is lodged the housing provider will deal with the complaint in accordance with those policies.

 What if I am not happy with the provider’s response to my formal complaint?